Helping Students Become Credit-Savvy Adults

 Fraud Alerts

-If you believe your information has been stolen or that you are at risk of fraud, you can set up a fraud alert with the credit bureaus.
-This requires businesses to contact you and verify your identity before issuing new credit in your name.
-You only need to contact one bureau to set up an alert, which lasts for one year.
+If students suspect fraud or believe their personal information is at risk, they can place a fraud alert with the credit bureaus.
+This requires businesses to verify their identity before issuing new credit in their name.
+A single request with one credit bureau automatically applies to all three, and the alert lasts for one year.

 Smart Credit Card Use: Essential Guidelines